Stepwise functional refoundation of relational concept analysis: Generalisation to full RCA

 The respective relations of these various objects can be summarised by the following property: \begin{property} $\forall O\in\mathcal{O}$,

-\end{property} \begin{proof} All the inner equations are consequences of the extensivity of $EF^*$ (\Prop{prop:EFsmonext}) and anti-extensivity of $PQ^*$ (\Prop{prop:PQsantextmon}).
-The outer ones owe to the fact that the two closure operations are fixed points (\Prop{prop:EFsPQslsgsfp}), thus they are subsumed by, resp. subsuming, their greatest, resp. least, fixed point. \end{proof}
+\end{property} \begin{proof} All the inner equations are consequences of the extensivity of $EF^*$ (Property~\ref{prop:EFsmonext}) and anti-extensivity of $PQ^*$ (Property~\ref{prop:PQsantextmon}).
+The outer ones owe to the fact that the two closure operations are fixed points (Property~\ref{prop:EFsPQslsgsfp}), thus they are subsumed by, resp. subsuming, their greatest, resp. least, fixed point. \end{proof}